Saturday September 11th, 2021, 0600-1900

 4764 gain, 4905 loss

 Man, what a day, by far my longest on the AT and not something I’d want to do again anytime soon.
 I didn’t plan my food situation between my next expected town stop very well.
 After starting out, I realized that I was short one dinner and some snacks.
 Rather than just hitching to one of the myriad of small towns along the way, I got the idea of having either lunch or dinner at a restaurant that was right on trail.
 I would either need to slow way down or speed up to align with their 12-9 pm hours.
 Like the movie Speed, for some unexplained reason I can only speed up.
-Or rather, I would need to walk 32 miles in a day, no problem.
+I would need to walk 32 miles in a day, no problem.

 I wasn’t totally committed to this idea at the beginning.
 Like every day on this trail, I figured I’d just see how it goes.
 I never know quite what to expect as far as terrain and stops along the roads.
 I knew the trail would be rocky and was certainly not disappointed in this.
 Rocky is an understatement where PA is concerned.
 It seems almost every square inch is dominated by a rock.
 And so it went with the trail much of the day…which is really not conducive for doing 30s.
 But I was strongly motivated by food & beer.
 Luckily it was miles and miles of walking a very straight and flat ridgeline.